 The SPC takes effect at the term of the basic patent, and further protects the product for a period of five years after the term of the patent, or fifteen years after the date of the first MA in the European Community (whichever comes the first).

-The SPC is governed by the provisions of the Council Regulation EC N°1768/92 of 18 June 1992.
+The SPC is governed by the provisions of the Council Regulation EC N°469/2009 of 6 may 2009.
 A SPC may be granted in each Member State in which the basic patent was granted and the MA was obtained, and the SPC application should be filed at the national industrial property office.

 In France, the SPC application must be filed at the French National Patent Office (INPI) within six months of the date on which the first MA was delivered in France or, if such a MA is delivered before the basic patent is granted, within six months of the grant date of the patent.